Why attend this Symposium?

 The symposium is meant to bring together architects, engineers and fabricators who are interested in the future of prefabrication in wood.
 The future of design in prefabricated buildings necessitates the integration of disciplines and thus the symposium will have industry leaders present in these areas.

-The conference will be focused around three key themes; Architectural Innovation, Structural Engineering considerations, and Integrated Manufacturing Processes and Technologies.
+The conference will be focused around three key themes; State-of-the-Art in Prefabrication, Industry 4.0, and BC Innovation Prefabrication.
 As such the event will appeal to architects, engineers, manufacturers and building professionals seeking more information on prefabrication that will enable them to fully participate in the growing market for prefabricated mass timber, tall wood, passive house and large multi-family wood structures.
 The event will stay away from presentations describing the general benefits of prominent projects and will instead focus much more on the “how to” aspects of innovation in the field.